Skip to main content

 From racetrack to retail center (1899–1970)

-Before it was a shopping mall, the site was home to Tanforan Racetrack, which opened in 1899 and gained national fame as a venue for thoroughbred racing.
+Before it was a shopping mall, the site was home to Tanforan Park racetrack, which opened in 1899 and gained national fame as a venue for thoroughbred racing.
 The racetrack is historically significant not only for hosting famous horses such as Seabiscuit, but also for serving as a temporary detention center for Japanese Americans during World War II.

 A fire destroyed much of the grandstand in 1964, and the 40-acre property remained largely vacant for the rest of the decade.